Spagettileg/virtual-cookboox/README.md

 •	Logged in users can click on 'Add Recipe' button located at top right of the navbar.
 The navbar is present on all pages in the website, following completion of the registration process

 •	Once button has been clicked, the User is presented with a clear and intuitive data entry form with guidance provided by placeholder text.
 All input boxes are required to be completed, otherwise the User will receive a mandatory warning message to complete.
-Incomplete recipes cannot be added to Virtual Cookbook
+Incomplete recipes cannot be added to Virtual Cookboox

 •	Information required from the User includes food genre, recipe complexity, recipe name, author name, recipe preparation time, recipe cooking time, calories per serving, brief description of the recipe, full list of ingredients, detailed instructions on how to cook, url web address for a recipe image & a tickbox for favourite recipes